astrolabsoftware/fink-science-perf/README.md

 But then we have a branch (`if is_hostless_candidate:`), and the costly function is actually only called 30 times.

+### SSOFT

+The case of the SSOFT is different from the rest, as it does not uses raw alerts as input.
+Instead, profile it using the test data in `fink-science` (`fink-science/fink_science/data/alerts/sso_aggregated_2024.09_test_sample.parquet`).

+Note that the SSOFT is not profiled with other modules when you profile all science modules.
+It can only be tested individually.

 ## Performance checks

 ### Timing science modules